The idea of using something that others see as garbage is just awesome!

-In the evening I often get invited to lectures or to visit interesting events.
+In the evening I often get invited to lectures or visit interesting events.

 What are the key skills and qualities to succeed in your industry?

-As a start-up, you are often driven to fivefold and grow fast, which makes no sense.
-You have to realize this first and become aware of it.
+As a start-up, you are often driven to grow fast, which makes no sense.
+You have to realise this first and become aware of it.
 It fits the way it is and you do not have to go crazy fast.